cytoscape/cytoscape.js/documentation/md/notation.md

 There is an important distinction to make for position:  A position may be a _model_ position or a _rendered_ position.

 A model position --- as its name suggests --- is the position stored in the model for an element.
 An element's model position remains constant, despite changes to zoom and pan.
-Numeric style property values are specified in model co-ordinates, e.g. an node with width 20px will be 20 pixels wide at zoom 1.
+Numeric style property values are specified in model co-ordinates, e.g. a node with width 20px will be 20 pixels wide at zoom 1.

 A rendered position is an on-screen location relative to the viewport.
 For example, a rendered position of `{ x: 100, y: 100 }` specifies a point 100 pixels to the right and 100 pixels down from the top-left corner of the viewport.
 The model position and rendered position are the same at zoom 1 and pan (0, 0).